Explore this course:

 Course description

-You'll develop your knowledge and skills of evidence-based practice so that you can effectively support people with acquired speech, language and communication difficulties.
+The course is designed to give you specialist knowledge and skills to support people with acquired speech, language and communication difficulties.

 Modules